 Withdraw cash, as ATMs may not work or banks may be closed in your area.

-If you don't have your emergency kit and supplies with you, or if you think they have been damaged or destroyed, stock up with essentials including:
+If you don't have your emergency kit and supplies with you, or if you think they've been damaged or destroyed, stock up with essentials including: